Maximizing Revenue with E-Mail

 For example, suppose you open a restaurant and you want to sell 100 plates of food per day.
 Getting strangers to come for lunch takes a lot of communication.
 Here are some of the costs you might incur when getting the word out:

-• A Web site, , and social presence
+- A Web site, blog, and social media presence

 After spending so much money on awareness, the first 100 people to buy lunch for $10 represents a loss to the business if you spend more than $1,000 on awareness.